Run the Alps logo

 Is it for you?

 Having route options and not rushing each day are important to you.
 You can hike up a steep hill (eg. 20% gradient on a treadmill) for a couple of hours.
 You can run up to 13 km (8 miles) at a slow but steady pace.
-You already enjoy trail running, or want to get into it, and prefer to take your time and enjoy plenty of stops along the way.
+You already enjoy running, and prefer to take your time and enjoy plenty of stops along the way.
 You might or might not have done a trail race.

 The trip